 Leave early on the four-hour drive north to Pucón.
 Like Puerto Varas, this idyllic town sits on th of a lake (Lago Villarrica) near the snowcapped cone of a volcano (Volcán Villarrica).
 This area is also regarded as the adventure sports capital of Chile, offering myriad adventures ranging from whitewater rafting and nature hikes to ziplining and mountaineering.
 During your stay, you'll enjoy many such activities.

 For now, you'll check into your hotel and enjoy the rest of the day free.
 If you like, take a boat ride on Lake Villarriva and/or stroll the waterfront and town center.
-Also, Pucón is a great place to dine out, as in recent years, many international restaurants have opened up catering to all the thrill-seeking visitors.
+Also, Pucón is a great place to dine out, as in recent years, many international restaurants have opened up catering to thrill-seeking visitors.

 Day 13: Day Hike in Huerquehue National Park